Why do I Cry so Easily? Understanding Emotional Sensitivity Through a Kinder Lens

-If you’ve ever found yourself blinking back tears during a simple conversation or sobbing over a piece of music or film that didn’t seem to affect anyone else, you might have wondered, “Why do I cry so easily?”
-The truth is, there’s nothing wrong with you.
-You’re not weak or broken.
-You simply feel deeply.
-And that is not a flaw.
-It’s a reflection of your sensitivity, empathy and emotional openness.
+If you’ve ever found yourself blinking back tears during a simple conversation or sobbing over a piece of music or film that didn’t seem to affect anyone else, you may have wondered:

 Let’s begin by saying what needs to be said.
 Crying is a release, not a failure.
 It is a natural expression of emotion and your body’s way of processing what it’s experiencing.
 For highly sensitive people and empaths, this response is more finely tuned.
 You’re likely picking up more information from your environment, absorbing energy and emotion that others might not even register.
-That flood of feeling has to go somewhere, and often it exits through tears.
+That flood of feeling has to go somewhere and often it exits through tears.
+For many sensitive people, crying is the nervous system releasing pressure that has built up through the day.

 You’re Not Just Crying at the Surface